bhdocs/bhdocs.github.io/docs/d2bot/download.md

 	* then you can use tortoiseSVN Checkout from a new url [https://github.com/blizzhackers/kolbot/trunk](https://github.com/blizzhackers/kolbot/trunk).
 	* before proceeding check the paths and correct them.
 	* here you'll get a warning for checkout in a non-empty folder. bypass it and it will be ok.

+## After download
+* Now that you have kolbot downloaded the first thing you must do is navigate to the root directory and run the setup.bat file.
+This will bootstrap kolbot with the necessary files for it to run.
+If you miss this step then d2bot# will not start.

 ## Compatibility